csk7/CS550-NLP-McGill/Quantized_NMT/README.md

 The data can be downloaded from the link below:
 [Data](https://drive.google.com/open?id=1r81bVka_ZZj7RXP3AmBCY9p8Fiz-zpKa)

-The corpus data2 folder should be added in the main directory.
+The data2 folder should be added in the main directory.

 ## General requirements